Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Supplements for Dogs Are Not Straightforward for Your Veterinarian

-At the first appointment with a new client, I go through every single supplement and medication that your dog is getting.
+At the first appointment with a new client, I go through every supplement and medication their dog gets.

-I have come to understand that many times, I am the first veterinarian who is told the whole truth of everything a dog lover is giving their dog.
-There is a reason that I need to know the whole truth, though.
+I have come to understand that I am often the first veterinarian who is told the whole truth about everything a dog lover is giving their dog.
+There is a reason that I need to know the whole truth, though: supplements are complex.

 Adding supplements to any condition, especially cancer, is not as simple as pharmaceuticals (medications) can be.